canzalo/Issue-Tracking/README.md

 </code>

 -The code will create an Apollo client that connects to Github API.
 We used the environmental variable to pull the API token .
 Because of that, this file is 100% safe to commit to VCS.
-- We will now use this client with a provider in App.js:
+<br>- We will now use this client with a provider in App.js:

 <code